NaveedMohiuddin/MobileApp-4/README.md

 # CS 442 MP4: Battleships

 ## 1. Overview
+To run this mobile App in your PC clone this repository and install the required packages and run in terminal ```flutter run```

+This Mobile App is built according to the below requirements

+## Requirements
 For this machine problem, your task is to implement an application that interfaces with an existing RESTful service to allow users to register, log in, and play games of [Battleships](https://en.wikipedia.org/wiki/Battleship_(game)) against both human and computer opponents.

 The primary objective of this MP is to provide you with an opportunity to integrate a prototypical RESTful API into a Flutter application.
 To do this, you will need to study the provided REST API documentation and use asynchronous operations provided by the `http` package to communicate with the API.